atisor73/processing_prints/.ipynb_checkpoints/README-checkpoint.md

 - a record of teaching my computer to draw
 - after constantly running out of storage, this repo will serve as a digital sketchbook
-- most pieces draw from other stuff, and I've linked the originals!
+- most pieces draw inspiration from other works and artists, and I've linked the originals!
 - everything here is made with [Processing.py](https://py.processing.org/)
 - note that modifications must be Jython-friendly (no numpy, no f-strings, etc.)
 - with default setup (no command line), all `.py` files should be run as `.pde` files